 Meh, not really.
 Pyrs have a slow metabolism so they don’t eat more than your average medium-sized dog.
 On a good day, Mauja eats about 2-3 cups of food and she is a nice, healthy weight.

 Now, don’t take this post the wrong way.
 I LOVE when people ask me questions about my pyrs.
-I have so much fun educating people about Great Pyrenees because I am so passionate about them.
-It just drives me insane when people think they know everything about a breed they have never heard of.
+I have so much fun educating people about Great Pyrenees because I am so passionate about them

 Has this ever happened to you?
 What other comments have you heard?